 However the assertion that all negatively geared property investors are ‘ugly wealthy Australians’ is simply unfounded and incorrect.

-According to the latest ATO info there are just under two million property investors in Australia, of whom two thirds (1.3 million) negatively gear.
+According to ATO info released last year, there are close to two million property investors in Australia, of whom two thirds (1.3 million) negatively gear.

 Interestingly, these investors do not predominately come from the wealthy end of town.